StephenWattam/LWAC/doc/user/client_config.md

  * `connect_timeout`         --- How long we should give the socket to respond when connecting to the server
  * `minimum_reconnect_time`  --- The minimum time we should wait before reconnecting
- * `maximum_reconnect_time`  --- The maximum time we should wait before connecting, approached graduaklly from the minimum
+ * `maximum_reconnect_time`  --- The maximum time we should wait before connecting, approached gradually from the minimum
  * `connect_failure_penalty` --- The delay to add to the backoff time upon each failure, up to the `maximum_reconnect_time`

 Client